Hobo with a Grin: Background

 In July 1977, Harley disbanded Steve Harley & Cockney Rebel and began working on his debut solo album, which had the working title Couples.
 Some of the material was written while Cockney Rebel were still active and other tracks were penned after their split.
 Recording sessions for six of the album's tracks at Abbey Road Studios in London was completed by early 1978, and during that February Harley then flew to Los Angeles to record a further three tracks in Los Angeles at Sunset Sound and Record Plant.
-The album featured contributions from ex-Cockney Rebel members and session musicians, including Jim Cregan, George Ford, Duncan Mackay, Stuart Elliott, Gloria Jones, Marc Bolan, as well as American musicians such as Tom Moncrieff, Bob Glaub, Bill Payne, Roy Kenner, Bobby Kimball and Michael McDonald.
+The album featured contributions from ex-Cockney Rebel members and session musicians, including Jim Cregan, George Ford, Duncan Mackay (who remained Harley's "musical director" until 1978), Stuart Elliott, Gloria Jones, Marc Bolan, as well as American musicians such as Tom Moncrieff, Bob Glaub, Bill Payne, Roy Kenner, Bobby Kimball and Michael McDonald.

 Hobo with a Grin cost £70,000 and took 18 months to make.
-With its completion, Harley decided to leave Britain and live in Los Angeles.
+With its completion, Harley left Britain to live in Los Angeles, which was something he had decided to do as early as December 1977.
 He was first attracted to the city when mixing Cockney Rebel's album Love's a Prima Donna there in 1976.
-Harley purchased a house in Beverly Hills and lived there for nearly a year to gain new experience and inspirations, although he later admitted he never wrote a single song while living in the US.
+Harley rented a house in Beverly Hills and lived there for nearly a year to gain new experience and inspirations, although he later admitted he never wrote a single song while living in the US.

 When Hobo with a Grin was released to poor reviews and little commercial success, Harley quickly became dismissive of the album.
 Describing the material as "laid back Californian stuff", Harley told Superpop in 1978, "My latest album had no guts.
 I hated it.
 For the first time in my life I relinquished responsibility, listened to advice and acted on it, rather than do what I thought was right."
 He told the Daily Star that the album was "an experience", and in early 1979, told Maggi Russell that it was a "difficult album, and hard to market".

 Harley returned to live in England at the end of 1978 and began working on his second solo album The Candidate, which was released in 1979.
 Speaking to the Evening News that year, Harley said of Hobo with a Grin, "I looked at that LP the other day – looking is enough.
 I can't bear to listen to it.
 It's the worst thing I've ever done.
 I just want to forget about it.
 Trash.
 In fact, I'm getting the old Cockney Rebel band together for a concert in London at the end of this month.
 And there won't be one song from the LP in the set."
 Harley's animosity for Hobo with a Grin has changed years after its release.
 Speaking to The Cockney Rebel Connections Show in 2020, he said it's an "interesting album" with "some really good moments on it".